-B. Debit Cards (Prepaid, etc.).
+B. Prepaid Debit Cards

-Any income deposited into a prepaid debit card is considered a savings account thus the current balance must be counted.
-Acceptable proof of verification is the last receipt from an ATM.
+Any income deposited into a prepaid debit card is considered an asset.
+The current balance must be used for the value of the asset.
+There is no interest earned on prepaid debit cards.
+Acceptable proof of verification is the last receipt from an ATM, printout from online account service or through paper statement.
 The owner/agent should verify the last four numbers on the actual card are the same as the receipt.
 The owner/agent should not photocopy the card.

-Deposits into debit card accounts could include: Social Security, Social Security Disability, Welfare Payments, Employment Checks, etc.
+Note: Deposits into prepaid debit card accounts could include Social Security, Social Security Disability, Welfare Payments, Employment Checks, etc. If the applicant receives income from any of the abovementioned sources, but does not disclose any assets, management should ask how this income is received.